 Some CCL injury treatments occasionally used are:

-- Crated rest: For dogs less than 30 pounds, periods of crated rest are sometimes recommended over surgery.
+- Crated Rest: For dogs less than 30 pounds, periods of crated rest — up to 6 weeks in some cases — are sometimes recommended over surgery.

 - Knee brace: Braces may be used at times to help stabilize the knee and avoid surgery.
 But knee braces suitable for treating CCL/ACL injuries aren’t cheap.
 They often need to be customized to your pooch’s body to avoid doing more harm than good.

 - Medication: Anti-inflammatories and painkillers can help lessen your dog’s pain until surgery or for life if he’s not a candidate for surgery.
 Your dog may require regular bloodwork to check organ function during use.